xbeat/Machine-Learning/README.md

 Introduction to Django
 Django is a high-level Python web framework that follows the Model-View-Template (MVT) architectural pattern.
 It simplifies the development of secure and maintainable websites by providing a comprehensive set of features out-of-the-box, including an Object-Relational Mapping (ORM) layer, URL routing, and a template engine.

+## Few-Shot Learning with Python

+Introduction to Few-Shot Learning

+Few-Shot Learning is a machine learning paradigm where models are trained to recognize new classes or perform new tasks with only a small number of labeled examples.
+This approach is crucial in scenarios where large datasets are unavailable or expensive to obtain.

 ## Understanding LLM Benchmarks with Python

 Understanding LLM Benchmarks using Python